ajskateboarder/wordsmyth/README.md

 ## Status

-YTStars is currently in development and all features haven't been implemented (no rating).
-Currently, we have:
+YTStars is currently in development, although most features have been finished.

-- a finished server for handling concurrent requests to algorithms
-- data pipelines for comments and algos on the said server
-- a hacky script for making comment ratings (`future/verylast.py`)

 Please read the [`TODO.md`](./TODO.md) for what still needs to be implemented.